syncfusion-content/flutter-docs/Flutter/range-selector/enabled-and-disabled-state.md

 ---
 layout: post
 title: Disabled state in Syncfusion Flutter Range Selector | Syncfusion
-description: This section helps to learn about how to change disabled state in the range selector for Flutter platform
+description: This section helps to learn about the disabled state in the Flutter range selector
 platform: Flutter
 control: SfRangeSelector
 documentation: ug